 What does the City Deal mean for Glenorchy?

-We are aiming for $25 million allocated to the Northern Suburbs Transit Corridor (the disused railway lines that run through the northern suburbs) be used to establish passenger rail services between Granton and the Hobart CBD.
+Glenorchy City Council is encouraging the $25 million allocated in the City Deal to the Northern Suburbs Transit Corridor (the disused railway lines that run through the northern suburbs) be used to establish passenger rail services between Granton and the Hobart CBD.
 The activation of the rail line will improve access to Glenorchy and its suburbs, reduce traffic congestion and drive investment in our City.

 We also want to make sure that replacement of the Bridgewater Bridge does not divert too much money from other important projects which will have more benefits for Glenorchy and the rest of the Greater Hobart region (for example, by upgrading the existing bridge for a lower cost, rather than building a new one).